ikjordan/picozx81/README.md

 ### Possible Future Developments

 + Support for USB gamepads as well as joysticks
++ For boards that support both HDMI and LineOut sound, continually emulate the VSYNC signals presented on the MIC socket via the LineOut socket.
+This will enable normal sound effects to be played via HDMI, whilst programs can be saved to cassette via LineOut
++ Support the direct connection of the ZX81 keyboard to the RP2350PC
 + Move to a Pi Zero to greatly increase processing power and use [circle](https://github.com/rsta2/circle) for fast boot times

 ### Comparison to MCUME